-Voices of Renewal is a series devoted to rediscovering the renewing power of the Holy Spirit throughout the history of God’s Church.
-Each episode, we will interview a leader in the field of Church History, Theology or Ministry about a key figure and how they thought of and experienced the renewing power of God in their time.
-It is our desire to not only learn from these Fathers and Mothers of the faith, but to seek God’s renewal in our own time in name of Jesus through the power of the Holy Spirit.
+Voices of Renewal is a series devoted to rediscovering the renewing power of the Holy Spirit throughout the history of God’s church and today.
+In each episode, we will interview a leader in the field of Ministry, Church History, or Theology about how God has and is renewing the Church and world.
+It is our desire to seek God’s renewal in our own time in name of Jesus through the power of the Holy Spirit.

 Follow us on the Apple app to get access to each episode.